Mgoggin5/bamazon/README.md

 Bamazon Customer Portal

 The Bamazon Customer Portal allows users to view the current items available for purchase.
 The user will be prompted to enter the item id# and how many items they wish to purchase.
 If the item is in stock, the order will be completed and the user will see the total amount of their purchase.
+If the user enters a quantity amount that exceeds the amount of inventory for that product, they will be shown an "Insufficient Quantity!" message.

 Technologies Used: